About

 There are too many amazing former and current club members to mention every contribution here, but just two more – Jimmy Wood who developed our original club.org website (thanks!), and life member Kit Cooper who designed all our earlier logo versions, this being the basis for the current, and what we hope will be the long term logo (thanks again!).

-The best social cricket club in London.
+Our value is our values.
+We like to think we offer best social cricket club in London.

 Come and join us.